rnayabed/rangoli/README.md

 - Macros.
 This is something that can be done directly on OS level.
 There are tools like [AutoHotkey](https://www.autohotkey.com/) and [AutoKey](https://github.com/autokey/autokey) that does this far better than RK Software itself.
 - Keyboard Firmware update.
 I was not able to reverse engineer this aspect of the RK Software because the function itself is broken.

+## Disclaimer
+**Rangoli is NOT official software.
+I am not affiliated to Royal Kludge and only maintain this software in my free time.
+There is no gurantee that it will work with your keyboard.
+I only own a single RK keyboard (RK71RGB N Wired), reverse engineered it's protocol and assumed that all keyboards that I could find in the official software use the same protocol.
+There is no documentation available for RK Software protocol.
+If your keyboard does not work, please create a bug report.**

 ## Supported Keyboards

 Full list of supported keyboards can be found [here](https://github.com/rnayabed/rangoli/blob/master/supported-keyboards.md).